 Her voice is immortalized on the the golden records of Voyager I and II.
 “Welcome, beings from beyond our world” she greets throughout her peerless space odyssey as her essence spirits toward communion with those previously departed.
 Bon voyage- to the next adventure.

 Survivors include her son, marek stycos; step-children Steven & Christine Stycos and Kristina Stykos; six grandchildren, Mary, Patrick, Freya, Wilder, Anna, and Niko; two great-grandchildren, Romeo and Odyssa; and two sisters, Zosia Koch & Wanda Kruszynska.

 A Requiem Mass will be celebrated on Saturday, February 29, 2020, at 11:00 a.m. at St. Catherine of Siena Church in Ithaca.
 On May 10, 2020, at 1:00 p.m., there will be a memorial service at Sage Chapel at Cornell University.
 Following the memorial, there will be a reception from 3:00 to 5:00 p.m. on the 6th floor of the Johnson Museum of Art with drink, appetizers and a jazz trio.

 Contributions in Stycos’s memory may be sent to the International Rescue Committee, United Way of Tompkins County, and Cornell University Population Council.

-To plant a tree in memory of Maria Nowakowska Stycos, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Maria Nowakowska Stycos, please visit our floral store.

 International Rescue Committee